Intrinsic Interleaving Distance for Merge Trees: Geodesics and 1-Centers for Labeled Merge Trees

 \subsection{1-centers in $\LMT$}

-A metric 1-center of a finite set of labeled merge trees is one that minimizes the maximum distance to any other tree in the set. \begin{definition} Given a metric space $(X, d)$, the \textbf{$1$-center} $c \in X$ of a finite point set $P = \{p_1, \cdots, p_m\} \subset X$ is
+Our $1$-center merge tree originates from the notion of a metric $k$-center in graph theory.
+Given $m$ number of cities, one aims to build $k$ facilities that minimize the maximum distance between a city to a facility.
+For $k=1$, a metric 1-center of a finite set of labeled merge trees is one that minimizes the maximum distance to any other tree in the set.
+A metric 1-center may or may not be unique. \begin{definition} Given a metric space $(X, d)$, a \textbf{$1$-center} $c \in X$ of a finite point set $P = \{p_1, \cdots, p_m\} \subset X$ is

-That is, $c$ is the center of the minimum enclosing ball of $P$. \end{definition}
+That is, $c$ is a center of the minimum enclosing ball of $P$. \end{definition}

+Here, we use the set notation $\in$ to indicate that $c$ may not be unique.
 In the case of a finite collection of numbers $\chi$ in $\R$, the 1-center is simply the midpoint of the enclosing interval, $(\max(\chi) + \min(\chi))/2$.
-For a collection of matrices $M^1,\cdots,M^N$ with $L_\infty$- distance, an option for a 1-center in the space of all matrices is the entry-wise 1-center of the matrices.

-We study the following procedure in order to obtain a 1-center in the space of valid matrices for a collection of labeled merge trees under the labeled interleaving distance $d_I^L$.
-First, map the collection of labeled merge trees to their corresponding induced ultra matrices, and then take a 1-center in the space of valid matrices.
-This coincides with the entrywise defined 1-center in the space of all matrices mentioned previously.
-This 1-center is a valid matrix since $M_{ii}^k\leq M_{ij}^k$ for all $k$ implies that This 1-center (while being valid) may not be an ultra matrix, so we can replace it by its labeled merge tree and take its corresponding ultra matrix.
-See Section~\ref{fig:AverageMergeTreeExample} for an example of the process.
-The following proposition establishes the fact that this construction yields a 1-center.
+Now suppose we are given a collection of matrices $\{M^1,\cdots,M^N\}$.
+Let $M_{mid}$ denote the matrix consisting of the entry-wise 1-center of the matrices, i.e., $M[i][j]$ is the midpoint of the enclosing interval of numbers $\{M^1[i][j], M^2[i][j], ..., M^N[i][j]\}$.
+It is easy to see that $\Mmid$ is a 1-center for these matrices in the space of all matrices equipped with the $\ell^\infty$ norm.
+A similar statement holds for a collection of valid matrices, and we include its simple proof for completeness. \begin{claim} Let $M^1,\cdots,M^N$ be valid $n\times n$ matrices, and $\Mmid$ be the matrix consisting of the entry-wise 1-center of these matrices.
+Then $\Mmid$ must be valid as well and $\Mmid$ is a 1-center of $\{M^1, \ldots, M^N\}$ in the space of valid matrices equipped with the $\ell^\infty$ norm. \end{claim}